Evolution of Data Center Temperature Control Designs

 Years ago, as large-scale data center facilities were becoming more prominent, the de facto temperature regulation solution was to simply flood the space with cold air, as a high enough volume of cooled air pumped into an open space would keep overall temps low.
 There was also a tendency to over-cool everything to “play it safe” – data hall temperatures in the 60°F range were common.
 The costs associated with such over engineering were unsustainable, both from an energy cost / consumption perspective and because these systems could not adapt to meet the needs of the advancing technology of the server systems themselves.

-As the industry grew and built a better understanding of performant system design, engineers began implementing best practices across the industry, such as designating “hot” and “cold” aisles or setting up containment solutions to keep warm and cool air from mixing.
+As the industry grew and built a better understanding of performant system design, engineers began implementing best practices across the industry, such as designating “hot” and “cold” aisles or setting up physical barriers to keep warm and cool air from mixing.
 To make this more precise and targeted air flow a reality, the technology and systems to support these designs have had to evolve as well.

 Reaping the Rewards of Precision Systems